 Similarly, advertising may be customized based on predictions developed from your use of applications.
 This type of advertising involves the use of device advertising identifiers, and industry self-regulatory principles also apply.
 You can opt out of this use of your device advertising identifier by selecting "Limit Ad Tracking" or "Opt out of Interest Based Ads” from your device settings page.

 We also may permit advertisers on our sites, apps and services to place ads based on certain information we have about your Verizon products and services as well as geographic and demographic data.
 Information used for this purpose does not identify you individually.

-Verizon websites and services my include social network or other third-party plug-ins and widgets that may provide information to their associated social networks or third-parties about your interactions with Verizon pages you visit or services you use, even if you do not click on or otherwise interact with the plug-in or widget.
-View information about "cookies" and related technologies
+Verizon websites and services may include social network or other third-party plug-ins and widgets that may provide information to their associated social networks or third-parties about your interactions with Verizon pages you visit or services you use, even if you do not click on or otherwise interact with the plug-in or widget.

 You have choices about how Verizon shares and uses information.

 Customers of Verizon telecommunications and VoIP services may choose to limit the use and sharing of CPNI for Verizon's marketing services outside of services you currently have.
 Notice about our use and sharing of CPNI and the choices you have may be provided on your monthly bill, over the phone, via text, in contracts or in other ways.

 Verizon Wireline consumers and certain business customers may opt out by calling 1-866-483-9700.
 Verizon Wireless consumer and certain business customers may call 1-800-333-9956.
 Other customers may decline to provide or withdraw CPNI consent by following the instructions in the Verizon notice seeking consent.